 “No, I don’t.”
 Frank picked up the knife.

 “I hope you find it one day.
 I didn’t think I’d fight you for this.
 I was prepared to take my own life, but I felt the same as you did.
 That survival instinct came over me.
 I won’t fight you now.
 I’m ready for this.
 Let’s end it.”

 “Thank you, Harry.
 You were always the better man,” Frank said as he slipped the knife across Harry’s throat.
-Harry’s eyes glistened in the rain, reflecting the waving colors the Reef.
+Harry’s eyes glistened in the rain, reflecting the waving colors of the Reef.
 Frank sighed and looked out over the valley.
-The city beyond the Reef glowed a dull yellow and beyond that the black abyss of the forest loomed.
+The city beyond the Reef glowed a dull yellow, and beyond that the black abyss of the forest loomed.
 Frank couldn’t feel the forest’s call.
-He felt at peace, knowing that it would all end someday, even for him.
+He felt peace, knowing that it would end someday, even for him.